Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (2) Type and purposes of data processing

-With your consent, we will send you publications such as our newsletter, client information compact or compact special, etc.
+If you give your consent, we will send you publications such as our newsletter, client information ‘compact’ or ‘compact special’, etc.

-Your email address is required for the newsletter and client information ESCHE news or ESCHE news spezial to be sent by email.
+Your email address is required for the newsletter and client information ESCHE news or ESCHE news special to be sent by email.
 The provision of further data, such as your title and your first and last name, is voluntary.
-If you wish to order our client information ESCHE news or ESCHE news spezial as a print publication, we require your first and last name as well as your address as mandatory information.
+If you wish to subscribe to our client information ESCHE news or ESCHE news special as a print publication, we require your first and last name as well as your address as mandatory information.
 After your confirmation, we will process your email address and any data you have voluntarily provided for the purpose of sending you the newsletter.
-If you would like to receive our client information compact or compact Spezial by post, we will process your first and last name and the address you have provided for the purpose of sending you the publication by post.
+If you would like to receive our client information ‘compact’ or ‘compact special’ by post, we will process your first and last name and the address you have provided for the purpose of sending you the publication by post.

-If you are our client or an employee of our client who is entrusted with handling their legal, tax or financial affairs, such as a managing director, legal advisor, head of accounting, employee of the human resources department or the patent and trademark department, we will send you our newsletter and our client information, such as compact or compact Spezial, even without your express consent, if these publications are comparable in terms of their thematic focus to our consulting services that are the subject of the mandate and can therefore meaningfully supplement or expand upon them.
+If you are our client or an employee of our client who is entrusted with handling their legal, tax or financial affairs, such as a managing director, legal advisor, head of accounting, employee of the human resources department or the patent and trademark department, we will send you our newsletter and our client information, such as ‘compact’ or ‘compact special’, even without your express consent, if the topics covered by the publications are comparable to our consulting services that are the subject of the engagement and can therefore meaningfully supplement or deepen them.
 We will also send you Christmas cards and similar communications in accordance with social customs.
 For this purpose, we store and process your title, first and last name, address and, if the publication is sent by email, your email address.

-You may revoke your consent at any time and object to the use of your personal data for the purpose of sending you our newsletter or client information, such as compact or compact Spezial, at any time without incurring any costs other than the transmission costs according to the basic rates.
-You can send your revocation or objection in writing or by email to our address mentioned above in section 1. a.
-You can also use the option provided in our newsletter emails to stop receiving further emails by clicking a button.
+You may withdraw your consent at any time and object to the use of your personal data for the purpose of sending you our newsletter or client information, such as ‘compact’ or ‘compact special’, at any time without incurring any costs other than the transmission costs according to the basic rates.
+You can send your declaration of withdrawal or objection in writing or by email to our address mentioned above in section 1. a.
+You can also use the option provided in our newsletter emails to prevent further emails from being sent by clicking a button.

-You may object at any time to the use of your personal data for the purpose of sending you our newsletter or our client information, such as compact or compact Spezial, without incurring any costs other than the transmission costs according to the basic rates.
-You can send your revocation or objection in writing or by email to our address specified above in section 1. a.
-You can also use the option provided in our newsletter emails to prevent further emails from being sent by clicking on a button.
+You may object at any time to the use of your personal data for the purpose of sending you our newsletter or our client information, such as ‘compact’ or ‘compact special’, without incurring any costs other than the transmission costs according to the basic rates.
+You can send your declaration of withdrawal or objection in writing or by email to our address specified above in section 1. a.
+You can also use the option provided in our newsletter emails to prevent further emails from being sent by clicking a button.

 (4) Legal basis

 The legal basis for processing is Art.
-6 (1) sentence 1 lit. b GDPR, as data processing is necessary for the performance of a contract.
+6 (1) sentence 1 point (b) GDPR, as data processing is necessary for the performance of a contract.

 (5) Criteria for the storage period